Night on 10th Street

 What happened inside the Petersen House after soldiers carried Lincoln there?

-Lincoln’s Death The wounded president would not survive.
-At the time, many people felt a theatre was not a proper place for a president to […]
+At the time, many people felt a theatre was not a proper place for a president to die.
+Soldiers carried Lincoln down the stairs of the theatre and out onto Tenth Street.

 Protect Our History